Engee documentation

 Out[0]:

-In order to realise this fuzzy inference system as a control system, it is necessary to generate from it a function that is independent of the library and defined only by the basic constructs of the Julia language.
-For this purpose we can use the function compilefis(fis), where the argument fis is the fuzzy inference system defined earlier and written to a variable.
-The result of code generation with the help of this function is written to the variable asd:
+In order to implement this fuzzy inference system as a control system, it is necessary to generate a function from it that does not depend on the library and is defined only by the basic constructs of the Julia language.
+To do this, you can use the function compilefis(fis), where the fis argument is a fuzzy inference system defined earlier and written to a variable.
+The result of code generation using this function is written to the asd variable.:

 In [ ]: